 Why The World's Most Successful Companies Are Outsourcing

-Many highly successful companies do a lot of outsourcing.
+Many highly successful companies use outsourced services for a variety of reasons.
 Toyota North America, Cisco, Boeing, Dell, Ford, Enron, RBS, and other multinational organizations outsource important parts of their businesses.

 And while companies outsource for a wide variety of reasons, there are some notable patterns.
-Reasons that companies reported outsourcing in Deloitte's 2016 Global Outsourcing Survey included cost-cutting, to focus on their core business, and to help with capacity issues.
+Reasons that companies reported outsourcing in Deloitte's 2016 Global Outsourcing Survey included cost savings, to focus on their core business, and to help with capacity issues.

 Interestingly, both access to intellectual capital and driving transformational change are low on the list.
 But that could be changing.